qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

   :guilabel:`Update All` to adapt the changes in the legend element of the print layout.

-* With the |checkbox| :guilabel:`Only show items inside linked map`, only the legend items visible in the linked map will be listed in the legend.
-If you have more then one map you can click on :guilabel:`...` and select other maps from your layout.
+* With the |checkbox| :guilabel:`Only show items inside linked maps`, only the legend items visible in the linked map will be listed in the legend.
+If you have more than one map you can click on :guilabel:`...` and select other maps from your layout.
   This tool remains available when |checkbox| :guilabel:`Auto-update` is active.
 * While generating an atlas with polygon features, you can filter out legend